 A social and welfare agency, with a Christ-like orientation, endeavouring through the diversified ministries of its branches to care for needy people.
 Mission Services of London strives to serve the disadvantaged and/or homeless, whether man, woman or child, by the provision of food, clothing, shelter and rehabilitation where appropriate.

 The Mississauga Furniture Bank (MFB) collects new and gently used furniture and distributes it to those in need.
 By acting as a hub between donors and social agencies, the MFB is able to connect families in need with furnishings for their homes.

 Momentum (Local: Calgary, AB)

 A community economic development (CED) organization that offers hope and opportunity to people living in poverty.
 It operates CED programs in three key areas: business development, financial literacy, and trades training.

-Moms Canada (Regional: Spruce Grove, AB)
+Moms Canada (Regional: Stony Plain, AB)

 Established in 1912, Moorelands works with Toronto children and youth affected by poverty, to provide them with positive and fun experiences to help strengthen their confidence and competence, build character and make positive connections with peers, adults and communities.

 The Mosaic Interfaith Out of the Cold Programs provide safe refuge, warm hospitality, and emergency shelter in the York Region to the homeless or those in need of food and/or clothing.
 Shelters are operated by various interfaith communities on different nights of the week during the coldest months of the year, November to March.

 MukiBaum Foundation is a nongovernmental organization which provides inclusive, community-focused support to children and adults with complex disabilities and their families.
 Their mission to enable them to grow and succeed through innovative, creative and sustainable programing.